Julia Middleton

 She is a campaigner for the progression of diverse leaders in civil society.

 Early life and education

-Born in Lambeth, Middleton is the daughter of Agnes (née Whowell) and Eric Morland.
-Middleton was educated at a French lycée before earning an Economics degree from the London School of Economics.
+Born in Lambeth, London, Middleton is the daughter of Agnes (née Whowell) and Eric Morland.
+Middleton was educated at the lycée Français in France and New York before earning an Economics degree from the London School of Economics.

 Career

 In 1980, Middleton began her career at the Industrial Society, where she created Head Start, a programme providing high school dropouts with training and advice from prospective employers.

-In the autumn of 1988, Middleton formed Common Purpose, an organization that hosts leadership development courses Since 1989, more than 100,000 people have taken part in Common Purpose programmes.
+In the autumn of 1988, Middleton formed Common Purpose, an organization that hosts leadership development courses.
+The group runs local leadership courses in cities across the world, as well as global programmes for leaders from over 100 countries across six continents.

-In 2020, Middleton formed another ogranization, Women Emerging, and in 2022, she launched the Women Emerging Expedition, to find an approach to leadership that resonates with women.She also launched a podcast which documents the experiences of the women taking part in the programme.
+In 2020, Middleton formed another organisation, Women Emerging, and in 2022, she launched the Women Emerging Expedition, to find an approach to leadership that resonates with women.
+She also launched a podcast which documents the experiences of the women taking part in the programme.